miccal/homebrew-miccal/README.md

-The Casks listed below differ in some way from those in the main [`homebrew-cask`](https://github.com/Homebrew/homebrew-cask) repository.
+The Casks listed below are either not available or differ in some way from those in the main [`homebrew-cask`](https://github.com/Homebrew/homebrew-cask) repository.

 The Casks _not_ listed below are just basic simplifications of those in the main [`homebrew-cask`](https://github.com/Homebrew/homebrew-cask) repository.